Building the Politics of Liberation to End Mass Incarceration

 "Hide nothing from the masses of our people.
 Tell no lies.
 Expose lies whenever they are told.
 Mask no difficulties, mistakes, failures.
 Claim no easy victories" - Amílcar Cabral

-Elections matter.
-We can vanquish opponents to decarceration at the polls and we can also put members and allies of progressive movements in power.
-In doing so we can advance the aims of our movements- like bringing people home from state prison and creating public safety alternatives to the police- by leaps and bounds.
+During elections we can vanquish opponents to decarceration at the polls and we can also put members and allies of progressive movements in power.
+In doing so we can advance the aims of our movements like bringing people home from state prison and creating public safety alternatives to the police.
 However, elections are also a place where we can get seduced by fantasies.
 We can get fooled by grifters who care more about their egos and careers than making any change for everyday people.
 Worse we can mistake progressive elected officials for saviors who will 'fix everything' for us instead of understanding that they also need to contend with power to get things done and that they need our help to out maneuver those who oppose us.
 While winning at the polls can advance our aims there are no shortcuts.
-We need to build a big, powerful movement with political clarity to bring people home from prison and get free.
+We need to build a big, powerful movement with political clarity to bring people home from prison, reunite families and get free.
 As such we try to be as clear as possible and we make the following distinctions in our political support.

 Movement candidates are people who are running for office who either come out of our movements or who have made a deliberate choice to be in a deep and ongoing relationship with them.
 They are not just people who 'say the right things' or have the right positions on issues.
 They are people who have made specific political commitments to be in a collaborative relationship with progressive movements for justice and liberation rather than a transactional one.
 Movement candidates will engage in 'co-governance' with us and understand that movements of everyday people outside of the halls of power makes it possible for them to move progressive policy inside of them.
 When Amistad Movement Power endorses a movement candidate we will make clear that they are a movement candidate and distinguish them from a typical endorsement.